ywang512/boto3-iris/README.md

 # boto3-iris

-A imple machine learning implementation in aws boto3 environment
+A simple machine learning implementation in aws boto3 environment

 `iris-EDA.ipynb` and `iris-EDA.py` have the same functions for EDA dataset.